Patman86/x265-Mod-by-Patman/doc/reST/cli.rst

 bitstream filename, making :option:`--output` also optional if the input filename was implied.
 This makes :command:`x265 in.y4m out.hevc` a valid command line.
 If there are more than two extra arguments, the CLI will consider this an error and abort.
+For Multiview encodes i.e encodes with :option:`--multiview-config` , only one extra command line argument is allowed and the CLI will treat it as the output filename.

 Generally, when an option expects a string value from a list of strings the user may specify the integer ordinal of the value they desire. ie: